briggsprashar/sports_metric_analysis/README.md

     or
     ! pip install -r requirements.txt (for Jupyter notebooks)
     ```
-    Clone from Terminal or IDE UI when cloming the GitHub repo
+    Clone from Terminal or IDE UI when cloning the GitHub repo

     In Visual Studio Code > Clone using Command Palette > `Shift + Command + P` (or `Ctrl + Shift + P` on Windows/Linux)